App Actions V3

 Action triggers

-An action can be triggered as a result of a system event or manually.
-You can configure the triggers for an action using the triggers property.
+An action can be triggered by a system event or manually.
+Configure triggers using the triggers property, which accepts an array of trigger configuration objects.

 |---|---|---|